JonasSchaub/FragmentFingerprints/README.md

   An example file for this can be found in the folder <a href="https://github.com/JonasSchaub/FragmentFingerprints/tree/FragmentFingerprint/PerformanceTestCMDApplication">"PerformanceTestCMDApplication"</a>
   under the name <i>MoleculeFragments_File_PerformanceTest_13000.csv</i>.
 * path name for saving the folders with the performance test results.
-  If an empty/blank string is specified, the application throws an IllegalArgumentException.
-On the other hand, if only a filename is specified, the result folder is created in the same directory as the Jar.
+  If an empty string is specified, the application throws an IllegalArgumentException.
+On the other hand, if only a filename or a blank path is specified, the result folder is created in the same directory as the Jar.
 * integer number that specifies with how many molecules the generation of the fingerprints should start.
   In each round, the number of molecules to be processed increases by + integer number.

-Example usage: <code>Example usage: java -jar  FragmentFingerprinter-fat-0.0.0.1.jar Fragments_File_PerformaceTest_13000.csv MoleculeFragments_File_PerformanceTest_13000.csv PerformanceTest_Result 1000</code>
+Example usage: <code>Example usage: java -jar  FragmentFingerprinter-fat-0.0.0.1.jar Fragments_File_PerformaceTest_13000.csv MoleculeFragments_File_PerformanceTest_13000.csv " " 1000</code>
 <br>The CMD application will then import the data sets and create bit and count fingerprints.
 The application will also create output files of the
 measured runtimes and a file in which the generated fingerprints are stored line by line.
 So that each line represents a fingerprint whose components are separated by commas.